Allodynia: Molecular level

 lead to sensitization.
 The work of many researchers has led to the elucidation of pathways that can result in neuronal sensitization both in the thalamus and dorsal horns.
 Both pathways depend on the production of chemokines and other molecules important in the inflammatory response.

 An important molecule in the thalamus appears to be cysteine-cysteine chemokine ligand 21 (CCL21).
-The concentration of this chemokine is increased in the ventral posterolateral nucleus of the thalamus where secondary nociceptive neurons make connections with other neurons.
+The concentration of this chemokine is increased in the ventral posterolateral nucleus of the thalamus, where secondary nociceptive neurons make connections with other neurons.
 The source of CCL21 is not exactly known, but two possibilities exist.
-First, it might be made in primary nociceptive neurons and transported up to the thalamus.
+First, it might be made in primary nociceptive neurons and transported to the thalamus.
 Most likely, neurons intrinsic to the ventral posterolateral nucleus make at least some of it.
 In any case, CCL21 binds to C-C chemokine receptor type 7 and chemokine receptor CXCR3 receptors on microglia in the thalamus.
 The physiologic response to the binding is probably the production of prostaglandin E2 (PGE2) by cyclooxygenase 2 (COX-2).
 Activated microglia making PGE2 can then sensitize nociceptive neurons as manifested by their lowered threshold to pain.

-The mechanism responsible for sensitization of the central nervous system at the level of the spinal cord is different from the one in the thalamus.
+The mechanism responsible for sensitization of the central nervous system at the spinal cord level differs from that in the thalamus.
 Tumor necrosis factor-alpha (TNF-alpha) and its receptor are the molecules that seem to be responsible for the sensitization of neurons in the dorsal horns of the spinal cord.
 Macrophages and lymphocytes infiltrate the spinal cord, for example, because of injury, and release TNF-alpha and other pro-inflammatory molecules.
 TNF-alpha then binds to the TNF receptors expressed on nociceptors, activating the MAPK/NF-kappa B pathways.
 This leads to the production of more TNF-alpha, its release, and binding to the receptors on the cells that released it (autocrine signalling).
-This mechanism also explains the perpetuation of sensitization and thus allodynia.
-TNF-alpha might also increase the number of AMPA receptors, and decrease the numbers of GABA receptors on the membrane of nociceptors, both of which could change the nociceptors in a way that allows for their easier activation.
+This mechanism also explains the perpetuation of sensitization and, thus, allodynia.
+TNF-alpha might also increase the number of AMPA receptors and decrease the numbers of GABA receptors on the membrane of nociceptors, both of which could change the nociceptors in a way that allows for their easier activation.
 Another outcome of the increased TNF-alpha is the release of PGE2, with a mechanism and effect similar to the ones in the thalamus.